I bet you've heard it all before.

 *If you are male, say "soy vegano".
 If you are female, say "soy vegana".

-Brands that Make Vegan Products
+Brands that Make Vegan Products in Spain

 A number of vegan products are available in regular supermarkets, such as Mercadona and Consum Cooperativa.
 Aldi is recommended by locals as a particularly vegan-friendly supermarket chain.
 In addition to those chains' store brands, the following brands also make vegan products: